Unique Ways to Get the Most Out of the 4th of July

 For us, the 4th of July is always evolving.
 We hang our flag and do a craft earlier in the day.
 Later, we go over to a friend’s house for a cookout and have fun with fireworks.
-Or, I should say the men have fun playing with fire!
+(Or, I should say some grownups have fun playing with fire!)

 Finally, enjoy the engaging day with people you love.
 The simplest moments are breathtaking if we take the time to savor them.

 What do you think are the best 4th of July traditions?
 Do you do anything that’s special or unique for the day?
 I’d love to know!

 - How to Get the Most Out of Summer With the Kids

 - Encourage Reading to Beat the Summer Slide

 - 16 Ways to Spread Joy in Uncertain Times